 Once accepted onto Dudley’s housing register you can view available properties and ‘bid’ for any that meet your housing criteria.
 The term ‘bid’ simply means stating an interest in a property.
 The Dudley at Home website lists properties that are available from Dudley Council and other registered providers of social housing.

-For more information about Dudley at Home please see the related documents below: Dudley at Home - viewing and applying for properties.
+For more information about Dudley at Home please see the related documents to the right.

 Dudley at Home app